Personal Finance Strategy

 What to know:

 The links in the phishing email may look like they go to eBay or to PayPal or to your Financial Institution's web site, but they actually go to an unauthorize web site.
+They use these sites to illegally obtain your credit card and/or banking information so they can make purchases or empty out your checking account.
 Never click these links in emails.
 To login to your accounts, type the domain of your account holder directly in your browser so you go to the web site of the account holder and not to a bogus web site.

 Lottery Winnings Email